SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/26_phoenix_hypervisor_unified_architecture_guide.md

 ### 3.2.
 Dispatcher-Manager Architecture

-The `phoenix-cli` script acts as a **dispatcher**, parsing verb-first commands and routing them to the appropriate **manager** script (`hypervisor-manager.sh`, `lxc-manager.sh`, `vm-manager.sh`).
+The `phoenix-cli` script acts as a **dispatcher**, parsing verb-first commands and routing them to the appropriate **manager** script (`hypervisor-manager.sh`, `lxc-manager.sh`, `vm-manager.sh`, `portainer-manager.sh`).
 Each manager implements a state machine for its domain, ensuring idempotent and robust execution.
 This separation of concerns makes the system easy to extend and maintain.

 ### 3.3.
 Orchestration Workflows